liuk7071/wheremyfoodat.github.io/_posts/2021-3-11-Funny-Antipiracy-And-Anti-Emulator-Measures-In-Games.md

-# Funny Anti-Piracy and Anti-Emulator Measures in Games

 Piracy has always been a recurring issue in the world of gaming.
 A lot of people don't want to, or can't, pay the amount gaming companies ask for.
 [Or maybe they don't want to pay almost full price for a game released in 2014.](https://www.amazon.com/Captain-Toad-Treasure-Tracker-Nintendo-Switch/dp/B07BBMV8MY) Of course companies have historically never been fans of having their software illegally obtained, and as such have turned to [DRM (Digital Rights Management).](https://en.wikipedia.org/wiki/Digital_rights_management) While modern games are known to have some pretty wacky DRM measures, retro games aren't that far behind ; in fact, anti-piracy measures have been a thing since at least the 80s.
 Let's take a look at some iconic and some less iconic occurences of anti-piracy or anti-emulator tricks from a couple of older systems.

 # Gameboy